 This is the strength of the new Archive Real Life book printing and binding process.
 Printed books done with this new production process could be a step past the Internet in terms of communications.
 A new era moving back to the printed page based on creating detailed permanence of individual life histories that will last for 300-400 years.

 The digital world has each of us taking lots of photographs without understanding the meaning of the moments in our own lives.
 The Internet creates a viewing experience that is too fast, too unedited and way too temporary.
-My path with this new printing technology and business model is to listen to people who want to capture an autobiographical version of their life and create a permanent in-depth record, moment by moment, for future generations to enjoy.
+My path with this new printing technology is to listen to people who want to capture an autobiographical version of their life and create a permanent in-depth record, moment by moment, for future generations to enjoy.

 Founder - Archive Real Life

 Photo - Christopher Caffee / Outward Bound / Salida, Colorado 1973